Camila Gómez Ares

-Camila Gómez Ares (born 26 October 1994) is an Argentine footballer who plays as a midfielder for Boca Juniors.
-She was a member of the Argentina women's national team.
+Camila Gómez Ares (born 26 October 1994) is an Argentine footballer who plays as a midfielder for Boca Juniors and the Argentina women's national team.

 She appeared at the 2014 South American Games, the 2014 Copa América Femenina and the 2015 Pan American Games.
 She previously represented Argentina at the 2012 FIFA U-20 Women's World Cup.

 Personal life

 Gómez Ares is a supporter of San Lorenzo.